mrocklin/blog/_posts/work/2018-07-08-protocols-pickle.md

 +    return torch.load(io.BytesIO(b))
 ```

-Thanks to the PyTorch reviewers this problem was solved pretty easily.
-PyTorch
+Thanks to the PyTorch maintainers this problem was solved pretty easily.
-tensors and models now serialize efficiently in Dask or in *any other Python
+PyTorch tensors and models now serialize efficiently in Dask or in *any other
-library* that might want to use them in distributed systems like PySpark,
+Python library* that might want to use them in distributed systems like
-IPython parallel, Ray, or anything else.
+PySpark, IPython parallel, Ray, or anything else without having to add
+special-case code or do anything special.
 We didn't solve a Dask problem, we
 solved an ecosystem problem.

-However before we solved this problem we discussed things a bit and I ran into
+However before we solved this problem we discussed things a bit.
+This comment
-two beliefs that I often find in these situations that I believe to be
-incorrect:

-1. Pickle is slow
-2. You should use our specialized way to serialize objects instead
+stuck with me:

 <a href="https://github.com/pytorch/pytorch/issues/9168#issuecomment-402514019">
   <img src="{{BASE_PATH}}/images/pytorch-pickle-is-slow-comment.png"
      alt="Github Image of maintainer saying that PyTorch's pickle implementation is slow"
      width="100%"></a>

+This comment contains two beliefs that are both very common, and that I find
+somewhat counter-productive:

+1. Pickle is slow
+2. You should use our specialized methods instead

+I'm sort of picking on the PyTorch maintainers here a bit (sorry!) but I've
+found that they're quite widespread, so I'd like to address them here.

 Pickle is slow
 --------------